bilgino/angularforddd/README.md

 Using rich domain models, we prevent domain logic from scattering everywhere multiple times.
 The following example shows the negative side effects of anemic domain models.

-Domain logic coupled in the UI controller (client):
+Domain logic coupled to the UI controller (client):

 *»  Effects of anemic models* <br/>
 ```